rapiddweller/rapiddweller-benerator-ce/doc/generating_unique_data.md

 ## ID Generation

-For generating unique data for dataset identifiers like primary keys in a database, see the chapters „Common ID Generators“ for a complete ID generator reference and „Using databases“ for database-related id generators.
+For generating unique data for dataset identifiers like primary keys in a database, see '[Common ID Generators](component_reference.md#common-id-generators)' for a complete ID generator reference and '[Using Relational Databases](using_relational_databases.md)' for database-related id generators.

 ## Unique Number Generation